SenteraLLC/ulabel/api_spec.md

 {
     // a unique id for this annotation
     "id": "<uuidv4 string>",

-    // true if was created this session
-    "new": <bool>,

     // (nullable) id of ann that was edited to create this one "parent_id": "<uuidv4 string>",